-The Japanese Alps, which include the Hida Mountains, the Kiso Mountains and the Akaishi Mountains, are another excellent reason to visit Japan during the winter.
+The Japanese Alps, which include the Hida Mountains, the Kiso Mountains, and the Akaishi Mountains, are another excellent reason to visit Japan during the winter.
 If you love nature and enjoy looking at breathtaking views, these regions are the perfect place for you.
 And the best thing about winter is that they will be covered in snow.

 If you plan on staying in central Japan, make sure you plan to visit some mountains nearby because they are beautiful.
-Other than seeing the Jigokudani Monkey Park or the Shirakawa-go village, in the Japanese alps you can also visit the famous Matsumoto Castle (one of the most beautiful castles in Japan), the Kamikochi National Park and the Kenroku-en Garden (one of the best gardens in Japan).
+Other than seeing the Jigokudani Monkey Park or the Shirakawa-go village, in the Japanese Alps, you can also visit the famous Matsumoto Castle (one of the most beautiful castles in Japan), the Kamikochi National Park and the Kenroku-en Garden (one of the best gardens in Japan).

-In Hokkaido, you will find the best winter festival of Japan, some of the greatest winter illuminations and winter fireworks.
+In Hokkaido, you will find the best winter festival in Japan, some of the greatest winter illuminations and winter fireworks.
 Another great activity to do in Hokkaido, if you have some time, is Drift Ice Sightseeing.
 You can get on a boat for a 1-hour ride and enjoy viewing all the drift ice.

 If you need some ideas, here’s a small list of the best things to do in Hokkaido: